-Vlassis G. Rassias: On the nature of the ethnic gods (taken from his same-titled article and from his philosophical Lexicon Thyrathen).
-The article has not been completely translated yet.
+Vlassis G. Rassias: On the nature of the ethnic Gods.
+The following text consists of excerpts from Vlassis G. Rassias‘ same-titled article which has not been completely translated yet and his philosophical Lexicon «Thyrathen» (Athens, 2006).

 The Gods are perfect ONTA (beings) who emerge from the «EN» (One) through simple multiplication of itself into a multitude and thus preserving all its attributes.
 The Gods constitute the Intellect(ual) essence of the SYMPAN (Universe).
 The Gods represent the EINAI (Essent), Order, Eternity and the MAKARIOTIS (Blissfulness) of the Supreme ON [Being] as imperishable, incorruptible, unalterable, unchanging reflections and representations of it.
 The actions of the THEOI are subject to Natural Law and serve the Natural Law.

 The Gods constitute the first active multiplication of the ONTOS (Being) which is incorrectly referred to as THEOS (God) hence why the Theology is different to the Ontology and the association of the two is cultivated purposefully by monotheists to serve their theology.
 The Gods are unborn, perfect, immortal, just, without form, all wise, eternal, immaterial and also of dual substance, unchangeable, infinite and cohesive.
 The Gods are not persons as that denotes limits of which the Gods have none.